Blinken seeks Palestinian governance reform for postwar Gaza as deadly Israeli strikes continue

-TEL AVIV, Israel — Secretary of State Antony Blinken spoke to President Mahmoud Abbas on Wednesday about reforming the Palestinian self-rule government, as part of U.S. efforts to rally the region behind postwar plans for Gaza that also include concrete steps toward a Palestinian state.
+TEL AVIV, Israel — U.S. Secretary of State Antony Blinken pressed the Palestinian president Wednesday to reform his government, seeking to rally the region behind postwar plans for Gaza that include concrete steps toward a Palestinian state.

-Blinken says he has secured commitments from multiple countries in the region to assist with rebuilding and governing Gaza after Israel's war against Hamas, and that wider Israeli-Arab normalization is still possible, but only if there is "a pathway to a Palestinian state."

-In their meeting Wednesday in the West Bank city of Ramallah, Blinken told Abbas that the U.S. supports ''tangible steps towards the creation of a Palestinian state," according to State Department spokesman Matthew Miller.
-He said the two discussed administrative reform.
+The U.S. wants a reformed Palestinian Authority to govern Gaza once the war is over.
+Getting President Mahmoud Abbas on board, as well as other Arab countries the U.S. hopes will help rebuild Gaza, depends on promising movement toward a Palestinian state after years of a defunct peace process.

 BLINKEN PRESSURES BOTH SIDES ON WHIRLWIND TRIP

 On his fourth visit to the region since the war began three months ago, Blinken has met in recent days with the leaders of Saudi Arabia, Jordan, Qatar, the United Arab Emirates and Turkey.
-He says they are open to contributing to postwar plans in return for progress on creating a Palestinian state.
+He says they have agreed to help rebuild the territory and that wider Israeli-Arab normalization is still possible, but only if there is ''a pathway to a Palestinian state.''

-The Saudi Ambassador to the U.K. went even further on Tuesday, telling the BBC that the kingdom is still interested in a landmark normalization agreement with Israel, but that it must include ''nothing less than an independent state of Palestine.''
+The Saudi ambassador to the U.K. went even further Tuesday, telling the BBC that the kingdom is still interested in a landmark normalization agreement with Israel, but that it must include ''nothing less than an independent state of Palestine.''

 "One doesn't come without the other," Prince Khalid bin Bandar said.

-After meeting with Netanyahu and other top Israeli officials on Tuesday, Blinken delivered a stark message, saying Israel must stop undercutting the Palestinians' ability to govern themselves with its expansion of settlements, home demolitions and evictions in the West Bank.
+Blinken said later that they discussed reforming the Palestinian Authority so "it can effectively take responsibility for Gaza.''
+Abbas appeared ready to ''engage in all of these efforts,'' Blinken said at his next stop, the Bahraini capital of Manama.

+Abbas spokesman Nabil Abu Rudeineh said they heard ''good statements'' from the Americans. ''But nothing has happened,'' he said. ''The priority now is to stop the war on Gaza.''

-But he also said the Palestinian Authority ''has a responsibility to reform itself, to improve its governance,'' and that he would discuss that with the 88-year-old Abbas, who has not stood for elections since 2005 and lacks support among his own people.
+The 88-year-old Abbas has not stood for election since 2005 and lacks support among his own people.

 WAR RAGES ON WITH NO END IN SIGHT

 Israel has vowed to keep fighting until it crushes Hamas and returns scores of hostages held by the group after its Oct.
 7 attack that triggered the war.
-Israeli officials say the campaign will continue through the rest of the year, and its own postwar plans call for open-ended military control over the territory, from which it withdrew soldiers and settlers in 2005.
+Israeli officials say the campaign will continue through the rest of the year.
+Israel's own postwar plans call for open-ended military control over the territory, from which it withdrew soldiers and settlers in 2005.

 Nearly 85% of Gaza's population of 2.3 million have been driven from their homes by the fighting, and a quarter of its residents face starvation, with only a trickle of food, water, medicine and other supplies entering through an Israeli siege.

+Far-right members of Netanyahu's government have called for them to be resettled elsewhere, which critics say would amount to ethnic cleansing.
+But Netanyahu insisted in a video statement Wednesday that Israel does not aim to expel the Palestinian population.

+''I want to make a few points absolutely clear: Israel has no intention of permanently occupying Gaza or displacing its civilian population,'' Netanyahu said.

-Blinken said the U.S. was opposed to any such scenario and that resettlement is not the policy of the Israeli government.
-He also said he had secured agreement on a U.N. inspection mechanism in northern Gaza to evaluate how and when people can return.
+Blinken said he had secured agreement on a U.N. inspection mechanism in northern Gaza to evaluate how and when people can return.

 HEAVY FIGHTING IN CENTER AND SOUTH

-An airstrike late Tuesday hit a four-story house west of the southernmost city of Rafah, killing at least 14 people and wounding at least 20 others, including women and children, health officials said.
-Associated Press reporters saw the dead and wounded being brought into nearby hospitals.

-Jaber Abu Hamed, who fled his home in Gaza City last month and is sheltering near the main hospital in Khan Younis, said he heard constant gunfire and explosions. ''The ambulance sirens didn't stop,'' he said.
+Footage captured by The Associated Press showed dozens of people running in panic as mountains of dust rose into the sky from the blast.
+Several bloodied corpses were seen lying by the skeleton of the building, where dozens dug for survivors.

+Another strike in Deir al-Balah hit an ambulance of the Palestinian Red Crescent, killing four of its crew and two other people, the group said.
+The ambulance was struck on Salah al-Din Street, the main highway running the length of the enclave, it said in a post on X.

-Since the war began, Israel's offensive has killed 23,357 Palestinians and wounded more than 59,000, according to an update Wednesday from the Health Ministry in Hamas-run Gaza.
+Since the war began, Israel's offensive has killed more than 23,300 Palestinians and wounded more than 59,000, according to an update issued Wednesday by the Health Ministry in Hamas-run Gaza.
 About two-thirds of the dead are women and children, health officials say.
 The death toll does not distinguish between combatants and civilians.

 In the Oct.
 7 attack, in which Hamas overwhelmed Israel's defenses and stormed through several communities, Palestinian militants killed some 1,200 people, mainly civilians.
 They abducted around 250 others, nearly half of whom were released during a weeklong cease-fire in November.